 4 The award shown for Mr. Franklin W. Maddux, MD, was made based on an allocation prior to his appointment as a member of the Management Board.
-The LTIP 2016 applied equally to members of the Management Board and to plan participants who were not members of the Management Board.
+The LTIP 2016 applied equally to members of the Management Board.

 5 The pension commitment was made in the year 2022.
 The pension expense set out herein includes the past service cost which refers to the service period rendered since the appointment as a member of the Management Board.